GremBleen/COS214-PROJECT/README.md

 * Composite
 * Adapter

-The UML class diagram with the outlines of these patterns can be found along with the Activity, State, Sequence and Communication Diagrams in the **Diagrams.pdf** file.
+The UML class diagram with the outlines of these patterns can be found along with the Activity, State, Sequence and Communication Diagrams in the **COS214_Project_UML_DIAGRAMS.pdf** file in the **VPP_Diagrams** folder.
 Doxygen documentation can be found in the **Documentation** folder.
 To view the Doxygen Documentation, go to **/Documentation/html/index.html**

 #### Instructions to run: